TheCandidStartup/TheCandidStartup.github.io/_drafts/bootstrapping-storybook.md

 );
 ```

-* Same as every time I touch the new eslint flat config, wasn't straight forward to get it working
+I had the same experience as every time I touch the new eslint flat config format.
+It wasn't obvious how to make it work.
+It seems that every ESLint plugin has a slightly different way of exposing recommended configs.

-* After a few false starts did what I should have done in the first place and read the instructions that [come with the plugin](https://github.com/storybookjs/eslint-plugin-storybook)
+After a few false starts I did what I should have done in the first place.
+I found the Storybook plugin repo and read the [instructions](https://github.com/storybookjs/eslint-plugin-storybook) on how to configure it.

-* As previously, ignored the config files when linting to avoid warnings about tsconfig not including them
+[Once again]({% link _posts/2024-12-09-infinisheet-chore-updates.md %}) I ran into trouble with typed linting and config files.
+As previously, I took the easy way out and ignored the config files when linting.

+# Build and CI

+Once I had Storybook configured as a standard monorepo app, everything else just worked.
+My [Lerna]({% link _posts/2024-05-06-bootstrapping-lerna-monorepo.md %}) driven local build process runs the dev, build, lint and playwright scripts for each package based on the dependency order defined by `package.json`.

+My [GitHub Actions]({% link _posts/2024-06-03-bootstrapping-github-actions.md %}) powered CI workflow does the same thing.

 # Next Time

-* Add stories for each component, add some CSS for basic styling, flesh out the Playwright tests
+All that's left is to write those Storybook test utility functions, add some CSS for basic styling, add stories for each component, and flesh out the Playwright tests.